nolanbconaway/pelican-deploy-gh-actions/content/pages/quickstart.md

 /Users/nolan/Desktop/pelican-deploy-gh-actions

 > What will be the title of this web site?
 Pelican GH Action Deploy Demo
 > Who will be the author of this web site?
-Nolan
+Nolan Conaway
 > What will be the default language of this web site? [en]
 > Do you want to specify a URL prefix? e.g., https://example.com   (Y/n) n
 > Do you want to enable article pagination?
 (Y/n) n